docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

-When true, motion blur is enabled for the composition.
+When `true`, motion blur is enabled for the composition.
 Corresponds to the value of the Motion Blur button in the Composition panel.

 #### Type